What is Thermal Desorption?

-- As mentioned above, almost any type of sample is amenable to thermal desorption: solids, liquids, and gases.
+- As mentioned above, almost any type of sample is amenable to TD: solids, liquids, and gases.
 This flexibility maximizes the use and investment with a single system being able satisfy a wide range of analytical needs.

 - The analysis of flavors and fragrances used in foods and consumer products

 - Measuring off-gassing of materials used in homes, offices, and cars (the ‘new car smell’)

 - Examining foods directly for authenticity or for understanding flavor or odor complaints

 - Detecting dangerous chemicals for law enforcement or military applications